prerit162/Data512_Project/README.md

 US City assigned for individual analysis -  [Google spreadsheet](https://docs.google.com/spreadsheets/d/1cmTW5fgU3KyH6JbrRao-qWjzu2GovKk_BkA7a-poGFw/edit)

+The city under consideration for my analysis is Derby, Kansas with coordinates (37.552407, -97.261492)

 # Licenses and Reference Code

 This project is licensed under the MIT License.
 The sample codes shared for reference have been provided under the [Creative Commons CC-BY license](https://creativecommons.org/licenses/by/4.0/):